top of page

 Try Tabling at our CCL Booth

 CCL tablers pass out information, attract kids with activities, listen to climate concerns, suggest ways to take action and find community.
-We are excited about our recently updated banners, interactive visual aids and flyers!
 It’s a great way to get started as a CCL volunteer.
 To join the fun, contact Linda Cohan.

 Past Events